 When Enzo Ferrari refused to see a wealthy customer who had some concerns about his recently purchased Ferrari, that customer pledged to build his own sports car out of spite.
 The dissed customer, Ferruccio Lamborghini, stood by his word, sparking one of the greatest rivalries in automotive history.

-Ferruccio’s revenge became tangible when he debuted the Lamborghini 350 GTV on this day in 1963 at the Turin Motor Show, the same day Automobili Ferruccio Lamborghini S.p.A. was officially founded.
-Under the bonnet of the Lamborghini at the show resided only bricks, as Ferruccio was displeased with the engine the ex-Ferrari engineers he hired had created, stating it was too similar to those in Ferraris, he instead weighed the car down to give it an appropriate stance.
+Ferruccio’s revenge became tangible when he debuted the Lamborghini 350 GTV on this day in 1963 at the Turin Motor Show.
+While the car appeared whole from the outside, its internals were rather lacking.
+Had one popped the bonnet of the Lamborghini at the show they’d discover a pile of bricks.
+Unsatisfied with the engine the ex-Ferrari engineers Ferruccio hired had created, stating it was too similar to those in Ferraris, he instead weighed the car down to give it an appropriate stance.
 New engine development was already taking place.

 Cover: The 1963 GTV 350 prototype at the Concorso Italiano in 2001.
 By Craig Howell from San Carlos, CA, USA, CC BY 2.0.